Jay Dunlap

-Jay Dunlap is an American chronobiologist and photobiologist who has made significant contributions to the field of chronobiology by investigating the underlying mechanisms of circadian systems in Neurospora, a fungus commonly used as a model organism in biology, and in mice and mammalian cell culture models.
+Jay Clark Dunlap is an American chronobiologist and photobiologist who has made significant contributions to the field of chronobiology by investigating the underlying mechanisms of circadian systems in Neurospora, a fungus commonly used as a model organism in biology, and in mice and mammalian cell culture models.
 Major contributions by Jay Dunlap include his work investigating the role of frq and wc clock genes in circadian rhythmicity, and his leadership in coordinating the whole genome knockout collection for Neurospora.
 He is currently the Nathan Smith Professor of Molecular and Systems Biology at the Geisel School of Medicine at Dartmouth.
-He and his colleague Jennifer Loros have mentored numerous students and postdoctoral fellows, many of whom presently hold positions at various academic institutions.
+He and his colleague Jennifer Loros have mentored numerous students and postdoctoral fellows, many of whom hold positions at various academic institutions.

 Early life and education

 Born in Ludlow, Massachusetts on May 9, 1952, Jay Dunlap grew up in York, Pennsylvania as the third of four children.
 Dunlap became interested in biochemical oceanography during a high school summer program and decided to pursue this interest in college.
 He graduated with a B.S. in oceanography and a B.S. in chemistry from the University of Washington in 1974.

 Dunlap originally planned to pursue oceanography in his graduate studies.
 However, after meeting with John Woodland Hastings, who studied the circadian regulation of bioluminescence in marine organisms, Dunlap decided to study biology in graduate school at Harvard University.
 While studying with Hastings, Dunlap changed his field of study to circadian biology.